Glossary of Foreskin Restoration Terms

 the body.
 Modern methods typically use skin from the scrotum.
 It is rarely

-anesthetic.
-Full recovery takes about three months.
+Full recovery can take about three months.

 - Ridged band